-The Danuta Gleed Literary Award was created as a celebration of the life of Danuta Gleed, a writer whose short fiction won several awards before her death in December 1996.
+The Danuta Gleed Literary Award was created as a celebration of the life of Danuta Gleed, a writer whose short fiction won several awards before her death in 1996.
 Danuta Gleed’s first collection of short fiction, One of the Chosen, was posthumously published by BuschekBooks.
-The award is made possible through a generous donation from John Gleed, in memory of his late wife, and is administered by The Writers’ Union of Canada.
+The Award is made possible through a generous donation from John Gleed in memory of his late wife, and is administered by The Writers’ Union of Canada.
+The Award was first given in 1998 for books published in 1997.

 Danuta Gleed Literary Award Winners